World Series Game 2: Tampa Bay Rays even series with 6-4 win over Dodgers

 ARLINGTON, Texas -- The Tampa Bay Rays took an early lead, fended off a Dodger comeback and evened the World Series in Game 2 Wednesday night.

 The Dodgers trailed all game, entering the eighth inning down 6-3.
-A solo home run by Corey Seager followed by a double from Justin Turner gave them new hope as the game entered the final stretch.
+A solo home run by Corey Seager followed by a double from Justin Turner gave them new hope down the final stretch.
 It was Seager's seventh homer of the postseason.
-Seager was named NL Championship Series MVP after he bashed five homers against Atlanta.

 After Max Muncy flied out, Will Smith hit a hard liner right at Rays third baseman Joey Wendle.
 Aaron Loup then replaced Fairbanks and struck out Cody Bellinger, ending the inning with Turner stranded.